SimonCropp/Argon/docs/CustomCreationConverter.md

 # CustomCreationConverter

-The `Argon.Converters.CustomCreationConverter<T>` is a JsonConverter that provides a way to customize how an object is created during JSON deserialization.
+The `Argon.CustomCreationConverter<T>` is a JsonConverter that provides a way to customize how an object is created during JSON deserialization.
 Once the object has been created it will then have values populated onto it by the serializer.

 <!-- snippet: CustomCreationConverterObject -->
 <a id='snippet-customcreationconverterobject'></a>